Measuring developer productivity via humans

 It is only by combining as much data as possible—both qualitative and quantitative—that organizations can begin to build a full understanding of developer productivity.

-In the end, however, it’s important to remember: organizations spend a lot on highly qualified humans that can observe and detect problems that log-based metrics can’t.
+In the end, however, it’s important to remember that organizations spend a lot on highly qualified humans who can observe and detect problems that log-based metrics can’t.
 By tapping into the minds and voices of developers, organizations can unlock insights previously seen as impossible.

 About the authors

-Abi Noda is co-founder and CEO of DX where he leads the company’s strategic direction and R&D efforts.
+Abi Noda is DX’s co-founder and CEO, leading the company’s strategic direction and R&D efforts.
 Tim Cochran is a Principal in Amazon’s Software Builder Experience (ASBX) group.

 The authors wish to thank Martin Fowler, Laura Tacho, Max Kanat-Alexander, Laurent Ploix, Bethany Otto, Andrew Cornwall, Carol Costello, and Vanessa Towers for their feedback on this article.